 Are you eager to get to the kitchen?
 Here are some delicious Filipino chicken recipes you can try with or without going to the Philippines.

-- 15 Japanese Ground Beef Recipes That You Must Try In 2022
+- 25+ Ground Beef Crockpot Recipes That You Should Try In 2022

 Total time: From 1 hour 55 minutes to 12 hours 55 minutes (Including marinating time)

 First off on my list is chicken Adobo.
 More commonly known as Adobong Manok, this traditional delight is considered the unofficial national dish by many.
 This is because it’s made with familiar elements accessible in any region.

 In essence, chicken Adobo is a chicken stew, wherein the chicken is braised in a marinade mixture and simmered for half an hour.
 Simple, it’s a great recipe that you can whip up to taste Filipino culture.